AntikBLR/-lothing-store-pure-JS-/README.md

-# -lothing-store-pure-JS-
-The application implements: - Registration and saving of users; - Map showing stores and their descriptions; - Adding goods to the cart, calculating the cost and deleting them; - Personal Area; - Responsive website (Mobile version);
+The application implements:
+- Registration and saving of users;
+- Map showing stores and their descriptions;
+- Adding goods to the cart, calculating the cost and deleting them;
+- Personal Area; - Responsive website (Mobile version);